trixi-framework/TrixiParticles.jl/docs/src/general/surface_reconstruction.md

-- one VTK PolyData file per fluid system (`surface_fluid_1_<iter>.vtp`) with per-vertex normals, collected in a ParaView time series (`surface_fluid_1.pvd`); `formats=(:vtp, :ply)` adds PLY files for Blender;
+- one VTK PolyData file per fluid system (`surface_fluid_1_<iter>.vtp`) with per-vertex normals, collected in a ParaView time series (`surface_fluid_1.pvd`); `formats=(:vtp, :ply)` adds PLY files.
+In 2D, these contain VTK line cells or PLY edge elements in the `z=0` plane, with in-plane normals;
 - optionally SPH quantities interpolated onto the surface vertices (`interpolated_quantities=(:velocity, :pressure, :density)`), e.g. to color the surface by velocity.
 The interpolation uses [`interpolate_points`](@ref) with Shepard